 Some reasons for using collaboration tools are to streamline communication, visualize and plan projects, work virtually, and keep everyone up-to-date and on the same page.

-Some free project collaboration tools are Google Workspace, Trello, Slack, Canva, WeTransfer, Zoom, Discord, Skitch, and Toggl.
+Some free virtual collaboration tools are Google Workspace, Trello, Slack, Canva, WeTransfer, Zoom, Discord, Skitch, and Toggl.

 Share this article: